 The public-private partnership of EU-RAIL, and S2R before it, provides a vital and unique structure in which challenges can be addressed jointly by the EU rail sector and the Union and its bodies, and European solutions delivered.
 A joint undertaking, in particular, is a unique opportunity to capitalise on a structured and dedicated environment that fosters the exchange of expertise, cross-fertilization between stakeholders, and ultimately, the deployment of advanced technologies.
-This collaboration is essential as the railway sector requires a deep and complex domain knowledge that must align with the emerging technological landscape.
+This collaboration is essential as the railway sector requires deep and complex domain knowledge that must align with the emerging technological landscape.
 For instance, AI cannot be effectively trained without this specialized domain knowledge and data is scattered among different European stakeholders.
-The outputs of the EU-Rail innovation pillar, system pillar and deployment group - for instance - will play a pivotal role in this context, ensuring that the railway sector stays at the forefront of technological advancements and remains competitive on a global scale.
+The implementation of AI solutions in rail requires not just technical expertise but also a deep understanding of rail operations, safety requirements, and regulatory frameworks - knowledge that is distributed across various stakeholders and can only be effectively brought together through a structured partnership approach.
+The outputs of the EU-Rail innovation pillar, system pillar and deployment group will play a pivotal role in this context, ensuring that the railway sector stays at the forefront of technological advancements and remains competitive on a global scale.

 Such an approach is fundamental to address market failures that are still present in both the delivery and implementation of rail research and innovation.
-On one side the rail sector's nature complex interactions between subsystems and actors limit the potential development of breakthrough solutions, without a deep coordination and alignment that only PPP structure offers.
-On the other side, the PPP structure enables shared risk management and a visibility on future possible investments stemming from research outputs, including with the setup of normative and legislative instruments needed in rail (for example to counterbalance the fact that who need to bear the costs of implementation of an innovation it is not the same actor that gather the benefit, leading to a market failure7).
+On one side the rail sector's nature with complex interactions between subsystems and actors limit the potential development of breakthrough solutions, without a deep coordination and alignment that only PPP structure offers.
+On the other side, the PPP structure enables shared risk management and a visibility on future possible investments stemming from research outputs, including the setup of normative and legislative instruments needed in rail (for example to counterbalance the fact that who need to bear the costs of implementation of an innovation it is not the same actor that gather the benefit, leading to a market failure9).

 The Joint Undertaking structure also provides a stable platform for engagement, supported by a dedicated administrative structure that stimulates research ideas and allows industry to undertake together research activities and increased private leverage contribution (financial and in-kind resources).
-It allows also engagement with academia, leveraging cutting-edge research to drive future advancements with industrial commitments.
-It allows also a unique interface between the public and private sector, as well as a single-entry point to enable synergies with other sectors and initiatives that have now the possibility to create a positive impact in the rail sector.
+It allows engagement with academia, leveraging cutting-edge research to drive future advancements with industrial commitments.
+It allows a unique interface between the public and private sector, as well as a single-entry point to enable synergies with other sectors and initiatives that have now the possibility to create a positive impact in the rail sector.

 Further the Joint Undertaking structure is an ideal launchpad for consideration of pre-deployment and deployment activities, as demonstrated by the European DAC Delivery Programme, and the recent activities on the future radio system.
 A network-wide innovation in the European railway system can only work if accompanied by appropriate pre-deployment measures within (or strictly aligned with) that Joint Undertaking/PPP model, to encourage potential future investors, reassured by a long-term EU strategy, including by a common approach on standards and regulations.
-This would encompass the assessment of cost/benefits (benefits not only captured by Private companies but also Public / Society), the appropriate changes to operational procedures; and a well-conceived migration plan with coordinated investments & fundings.
+This would encompass the assessment of cost/benefits (benefits not only captured by Private companies but also Public / Society), the appropriate changes to operational procedures; and a well-conceived migration strategies and plan with coordinated investments & fundings.

-7 The EC final Report on ERTMS Retrofitting strategy Funding and Financing, shows that it is more difficult for RUs to prove a positive business case, creating a bottleneck to the overall deployment.
+9 The EC final Report on ERTMS Retrofitting strategy Funding and Financing, shows that it is more difficult for RUs to prove a positive business case, creating a bottleneck to the overall deployment.